TREVOR MATTEA

 PicturePhoto by Trevor Mattea

-As part of this field trip, students attended a docent-led tour and presentation about the baylands, and afterwards the docent oversaw four parent-led stations in which students collected plants, fished, studied microorganisms, and watched birds before describing the physical and behavioral adaptations of area plants and animals.
+As part of this field trip, students participated in a docent-led tour and presentation about the baylands.
+Following the tour, the docent oversaw four parent-led stations where students collected plants, fished, studied microorganisms, and observed birds.
+They then described the physical and behavioral adaptations of the local plants and animals.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Life Sciences: